Patience (opera): Synopsis

 Lady Jane, accompanying herself on the cello, laments the passing of the years and expresses hope that Bunthorne will "secure" her before it is too late ("Silvered is the raven hair").
-Meanwhile, Grosvenor wearily entertains the ladies ("A magnet hung in a hardware shop") and begs to be given a half-holiday from their cloying attentions.
+Meanwhile, Grosvenor wearily entertains the women ("A magnet hung in a hardware shop") and begs to be given a half-holiday from their cloying attentions.
 Bunthorne is furious when Patience confesses her affection for Grosvenor; she laments the bitter lesson she has learned about love ("Love is a plaintive song").
 Bunthorne longs to regain his former admirers' admiration; Jane offers her assistance ("So go to him, and say to him").
 The Dragoon officers attempt to earn their partners' love by appearing to convert to the principles of aestheticism ("It's clear that mediaeval art").
 Angela and Saphir are favourably impressed and accept Calverly and Murgatroyd in matrimony; Dunstable graciously bows out ("If Saphir I choose to marry").

 Bunthorne threatens Grosvenor with a dire curse unless he undertakes to become perfectly commonplace.
 Intimidated, and also pleased at the excuse to escape the celebrity caused by his "fatal beauty", Grosvenor agrees ("When I go out of door").
-This plot backfires, however, when Grosvenor reappears as an ordinary man; the ladies follow him into ordinariness, becoming "matter-of-fact young girls."
+This plot backfires, however, when Grosvenor reappears as an ordinary man; the women follow him into ordinariness, becoming "matter-of-fact young girls."
 Patience realises that Grosvenor has lost his perfection, and so it will no longer be selfish for her to marry him, which she undertakes to do without delay.
-The ladies, following suit, return to their old fiancés among the Dragoons.
+The women, following suit, return to their old fiancés among the Dragoons.
 In the spirit of fairness, Dunstable chooses the "plain" Lady Jane as his bride for her very lack of appeal.
 Bunthorne is left with the "vegetable love" that he had (falsely) claimed to desire.
 Thus, "Nobody [is] Bunthorne's bride."